What is Lion's Mane Mushroom?

 Lion’s Mane is one of nature’s most powerful brain boosters and is considered a natural nootropic-like aid that helps memory, brain function, and mental focus.

-Our BrainTea makes it easy for you to have access to this extraordinary fungus in the form of natural organic and tasty tea.
+Our BrainTea makes it easy for you to access this extraordinary fungus in the form of natural, organic, and tasty tea.

 Resources